Chucky season 2: Episodes

-Development
+Production

-On November 29, 2021, USA Network and Syfy renewed the series for a second season which premiered on October 5, 2022.
+On November 29, 2021, USA Network and Syfy renewed Chucky for a second season which premiered on October 5, 2022.
 In June 2022, Lachlan Watson was cast as Glen/Glenda Ray.
 On January 15, 2023, the series was renewed for a third season.

 Reception

 Critical response

 On Rotten Tomatoes, the second season has an approval rating of 93% based on 14 critics, with an average rating of 7/10.
 Reviewing the first two episodes that were sent to critics, Collider's Alyse Wax said that the show at first "just seems like standard everyday horrors", although being "fun" and "a delight".
 Slash Film's Jeff Ewing highlighted the way the three main actors (Arthur, Arnarson and Alyn Lind) play off each other's performances, since they are "more convincing together than apart".
+The A.V.
+Club's Tom Philip said the show wouldn't draw in new fans but faithful fans would consider it as "one of the best spooky shows on TV".